Riley Green

-Johnathan Riley Green (born October 18, 1988) is an American country music singer and songwriter, signed to Nashville Harbor Records & Entertainment (formerly BMLG) since 2019.
-He has released three albums: Different 'Round Here in 2019, Ain't My Last Rodeo in 2023, and Don't Mind If I Do in 2024.
-Green has charted four top-20 hits on the Billboard Hot Country Songs and Country Airplay charts: "There Was This Girl", "I Wish Grandpas Never Died", "Half of Me" (with Thomas Rhett), and "Different 'Round Here" (with Luke Combs).
+Johnathan Riley Green (born October 18, 1988) is an American country music singer-songwriter.
+He has been with Nashville Harbor Records & Entertainment formerly BMLG (Big Machine Label Group) since 2018 and has released four albums: Different 'Round Here in 2019, Ain't My Last Rodeo in 2023, Don't Mind If I Do in 2024, and That's Just Me in 2026.
+His debut and third albums have been certified Gold by the Recording Industry Association of America.
+During his career, he has had multiple Top 20 hits on the Billboard Hot Country Songs and Country Airplay charts.

-Music career
+Background

-Jonathan Riley Green was born October 18, 1988, in Jacksonville, Alabama.
-He was inspired to listen to country music by his grandfather, Bufford.

-While he was at Jacksonville State University, Green was a Division 1 FCS quarterback on the American football team.
-Green was also a contestant on the CMT reality show Redneck Island.
-He released a self-titled EP in 2013, followed by additional EPs in 2015, 2016, and 2017.
+Johnathan Riley Green was born on October 18, 1988 in Jacksonville, Alabama.
+He learned to play music from his grandfather, Buford Green, who ran a venue (The Golden Saw).
+Riley performed weekly at the music hall, a converted sawmill, at the time.
+While at Jacksonville State University in Jacksonville, he was a quarterback for the Gamecocks NCAA Division I football team.
+He was also a contestant on the CMT reality show Redneck Island.

+Career

+2013–2018: Beginning of his career

+Riley Green released a self-titled EP in 2013, followed by EPs in 2015, 2016, and 2017.
 In 2018, he signed to the Big Machine Label Group.

-Billy Dukes of Taste of Country reviewed "There Was This Girl" favorably, comparing its theme to "Chicks Dig It" by Chris Cagle and noting the more neotraditional country influence compared to Green's peers.
-The song charted on Country Airplay, and a music video was shot in October 2018.
+His debut single, "There Was This Girl", was released on August 6, 2018.
+Billy Dukes of Taste of Country reviewed "There Was This Girl" favorably, comparing its theme to "Chicks Dig It" by Chris Cagle and noting a more neotraditional country influence in the music compared to Green's peers.
+The song achieved commercial success and was on several country music charts including No. 1 on Country Airplay in April 2019.

-In April 2019, Green announced the release of his second single, "In Love by Now", co-written with Rhett Akins, Ben Hayslip, and Marv Green, and released an accompanying music video shot in Belize.

-"I Wish Grandpas Never Died" was released in August 2019 as the third single from Green's debut album, Different 'Round Here, which was released on September 20, 2019.

-The Academy of Country Music presented Green with the New Male Artist of the Year Award for 2019.

-He collaborated on a song with Justin Moore for his 2023 album Stray Dog.